December 10, 2013

 At Harvest USA, we watch God do this glorious work of “undoing” every day.
 The gospel is God’s power for salvation, and he is committed to radical change in the lives of his people.
 But we have a choice: Are we willing to get our hands dirty and enter into this glorious, redemptive work, or continue keeping our heads in the sand, waiting for the storm to clear?
 One pastor commented that he knew sexual sin was at epidemic levels among his men, but he was scared to take the lid off.

 None of us likes to deal with messy situations, but we have a Redeemer who has blazed this path before us.
 Rather than maintain his glory in the heavens, Jesus was stripped of everything, entering this world as a baby.
 At the cross, he left it in the same way.
 But he conquered sin and death—including pornography!—and rose victoriously, so that we can be empowered by his Spirit to face these giants.
 And that is the key: It is impossible for us to face this challenge alone, but Jesus’ promise is to be with us to the end of the age.
 He is offering us deeper communion with himself as we face this challenge.
-It’s worth raising the alarm and rolling up our sleeves for this!
+It’s worth raising the alarm about porn in the church and rolling up our sleeves for this fight!

 More resources you might like: